Question: Quote calls it the Hunger Project but lede calls it the Humanitarian Service Project. Are they the same thing?

-An estimated 300 women and girls are expected to gather on March 25 from 3 to 4:30 p.m. for the Fort Collins Stake Relief Society Humanitarian Service Project and Blood Drive, an event where volunteers assemble food kits for those less fortunate.
-Refugees from Greeley Global Refugee Center will attend, as will the Fort Collins Interfaith Council.
+An estimated 300 women and girls are expected to gather on March 25 from 3-4:30 p.m. for the Fort Collins Stake Relief Society Humanitarian Service Project and Blood Drive, an event in which volunteers assemble food kits for those less fortunate.
+Refugees from the Greeley Global Refugee Center will also attend, as will members of the Fort Collins Interfaith Council.

-“The Hunger Project is a way to connect, face to face with those who’ve been displaced and are in need,” says Dyan Thompson, relief society event organizer.
-“In honor of celebrating Relief Society’s 175th anniversary this March, we honor others by giving relief, and hope, to the Global Refugee Center.”
+“The Hunger Project is a way to connect, face to face, with those who’ve been displaced and are in need,” says Dyan Thompson, Relief Society event organizer.
+“In honor of celebrating the Relief Society’s 175th anniversary this March, we honor others by giving relief, and hope, to the Global Refugee Center.”

-Sign-up for the meal-packaging event is full; maximum volunteer capacity has been reached.
-A blood drive will be held at the same location, from 9 a.m. to 4 p.m., and is open to the public.
-Sign-up at http://bit.ly/rsblooddrive
+Sign-up for the meal-packaging event is already full, but the public can participate in the blood drive at the same location, from 9 a.m. to 4 p.m.
+Sign up at bit.ly/rsblooddrive.

-The Relief Society, whose motto is “Charity never faileth”, is a philanthropic and educational women’s organization and an official auxiliary of the LDS Church.
-It was founded in 1842 in Nauvoo, Illinois, USA, and has approximately six million members in over 170 countries and territories.
-The Relief Society is often referred to by the church and others as “one of the oldest and largest women’s organizations in the world.”
+The Relief Society, whose motto is “Charity never faileth,” is a philanthropic and educational women’s organization and an official auxiliary of the LDS Church.
+It was founded in 1842 in Nauvoo, Illinois, and has approximately 6 million members in over 170 countries and territories.
+The Relief Society is often referred to as one of the oldest and largest women’s organizations in the world.

-The Fort Collins stake (similar to a diocese) of the Church is comprised of nine congregations serving members in Fort Collins, Bellvue, LaPorte, Masonville, Red Feather Lakes, Timnath, Wellington, and includes congregations dedicated to serving Spanish speakers and young single adults.
+The Fort Collins stake (similar to a diocese) of the church consists of nine congregations serving members in Fort Collins, Bellvue, LaPorte, Masonville, Red Feather Lakes, Timnath and Wellington.
+It includes congregations dedicated to serving Spanish speakers and young, single adults.